alinalein/chat/README.md

 As a user, I want to be able to read my messages offline so I can reread conversations at any time.

 As a user with a visual impairment, I want to use a chat app that is compatible with a screen reader so that I can engage with the chat interface.

+## Features ✅
+- Customization page where users can enter their name and select a chat background color before joining.
+- Chat screen with real-time conversation display, message input, and send button.
+- Communication options allowing users to send images (from the library or camera), voice messages, and share their location.
+- Anonymous authentication through Google Firebase.
+Data storage via Google Firestore Database, supporting both online and offline access.

 ## App User Interface
 <img width="300" alt="image" src="https://github.com/alinalein/chat/assets/111589183/cb26b63e-0cb1-428c-a334-2ac4efd0a697">